-And the reality is that SOMETIMES, you can’t make all 4 exposures, AS WELL AS your stone, brick, roof AND yourself 100% happy.
+The reality is that SOMETIMES, you can’t make all four exposures, AS WELL AS your stone, brick, roof, AND yourself 100% happy.

 So, does that mean you should focus on the FRONT of your home only?
-No, but you may need to prioritize things, so here are some tips for figuring out which side of your home matters the most.
+No, but you may need to prioritize, so here are some tips for figuring out which side of your home matters the most.

 - Which side faces the road (curb appeal)

-(I’d rather see a browner mulch, but the house COLOURS look good!)
+(I’d rather see a browner mulch, but the house colors look good!)